Wood processing techniques

 photo source: luxuryflooringandfurnishungs.co.uk

-It is also used in the manufacture of furniture and is considered an aesthetic joint.
-In this case the joint is stiffened by gluing, but here the elements are smaller, reducing the risk of cracking.
-The groove and profile can be made with a swallowtail, making the combination even more attractive.
-Also to improve the aesthetics, the horizontal and vertical elements are joined together in a nut-and-bolt fashion.
+It is also used in furniture making as an aesthetic joint.
+In this case the joint is stiffened by nailing, but here the elements are smaller, reducing the risk of cracking.
+The tongue and groove and profile can be made with swallowtail, making the joint even more attractive.
+Also to improve the aesthetics, horizontal and vertical elements are joined together.

-It is also used in construction, when cladding houses with nut and bolt elements or mounting wood fibre insulation boards. in the case of insulation with nut and feder bonded fibreboard decreases the risk of thermal bridges.
+It is also used in construction, when cladding houses with interlocking elements or fitting wood fiber insulation boards. in the case of insulation with nut and feder spliced fiberboard, the risk of thermal bridges.

-It can also be used outdoors, to join fences, to clad swimming pools, to create gazebos or terraces.
+It can also be used outdoors, to join fences, cladding around swimming pools, to create gazebos or terraces.

 Joining is not specific to wood.
-It can also be used to join tile and ceramic tiles, plastic or metal elements.
+It can also be used to join tiles and ceramic, plastic or metal elements.

 combining nut and feder